Zabraniak/Zabraniak/README.md

 ## Areas of Interest

 My interests span across various fields within the realm of computer science.
 I'm particularly excited about automation, which allows me to simplify people's lives.
 I also have a keen interest in cybersecurity, captivated by its complex and evolving landscape.
 My drive for streamlining workflows aligns with my experience as a dedicated community manager for the past 5 years, where I've concentrated on enhancing processes and nurturing a strong sense of teamwork and collaboration.

-Additionally, I'm highly receptive to criticism and open to continuous improvement — recognizing that perfection may be elusive, but each small step brings us closer to it!
+Additionally, I'm highly receptive to criticism and open to continuous improvement — recognizing that perfection may be elusive, but each small step brings me closer to it!

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Zabraniak)